zwcloud/ImGui/ReadMe.md

 ![code sample](https://raw.githubusercontent.com/wiki/zwcloud/imgui/images/code_sample.png)

-Now it runs on Win10 x64, Ubuntu 16.04, and Android.
+(outdated and to be updated) Now it runs on Win10 x64, Ubuntu 16.04, and Android.
 See [platforms](https://github.com/zwcloud/ImGui/wiki/Platforms).
 MAC and iphone are not supported because I don't have them.

 At present, ImGui lacks usability but will be improved gradually.